waijian1/S-P500-stock-prediction/README.md

-# S&P 500 Stock Prediction
+# S&P 500 Stock Prediction with LSTM model

-This project aims to predict the stock prices of the S&P 500 using a machine learning LSTM model.
+This project aims to predict the stock prices of the S&P 500 using LSTM model.
 The model is trained on historical stock data and utilizes multiple features to improve prediction accuracy.

 ## Project Structure
 - `stockprediction-multiplefeature.ipynb`: Jupyter Notebook containing the code for data preprocessing, model training, and prediction.